 A long, long while later, another mouse came to his house, this one an old weary elder who could barely walk, even with a walking stick.
 And the weary elder came to him and said, “Please sir, please sir, please give me some food.
 I am nearly on my deathbed, and just a little would be good.”

-The mouse took pity on her, and tore a lump of bread from his house.
+The mouse took pity on him, and tore a lump of bread from his house.
 “Here, have this, wise elder, and tread carefully.”

 He thanked him and was on his way.

-But some mice he’d helped overheard him and came together, talking among themselves.
+But some mice he’d helped heard of his troubles and came together, talking amongst themselves.